Particl-Community/academy/in-depth/indepth_mp_moderation.rst

 Since Particl is a distributed marketplace, there is **no one in possession of any special account that would give them more power and privileges than others**.
 That means no support staff, no moderator, no admin, no nothing there to keep spam and undesirable content away.
 For this reason, the moderation of the marketplace's content needs to be done differently.

 Instead of giving moderating powers to a few group of "trusted" individuals, it gives it back to everyone.
-Indeed, Particl's moderation system is heavily inspired by the concept of the **"wisdom of the crowd"** which stipulates that, typically, decisions taken collectively by large groups of people are better than if taken by a limited group of individuals.
+Indeed, Particl's moderation system is heavily inspired by the concept of the **"wisdom of the crowd"** which stipulates that, typically, decisions taken collectively by large groups of people are more informed than if taken by a limited group of individuals.

-That, of course, is probably not applicable to all spheres of life, but when it comes to moderating a global and distributed marketplace, it's a perfect way to reach a fair consensus and completely take bias out of the equation.
+That, of course, is probably not applicable to all spheres of life, but when it comes to moderating a global and distributed marketplace, it's a perfect way to reach a fair and globally agreeable consensus and take personal or geographical bias out of the equation.
+Particl Marketplace truly is the first global marketplace environment.

 How Does it Work?
 -----------------